munificent/magpie/doc/site/markdown/variables.md

 ## Patterns

 In our previous examples, the part between `var` and the `=` has always been a simple name, but what you're seeing there is actually a [pattern](patterns.html).
 That means any pattern is allowed in a declaration.
-A simple case is what other languages call "multiple assignment":
+A simple case is what other languages call "multiple assignment".

     :::magpie
     var x, y = 1, 2